rashed091/scaffold-frontend/README.md

 # Introduction
 The goal of this repo is setup a react app with typescript support, by removing the middle man create-react-app which abstrat a lot of details from a beginer like me.
 I'm very insterested in how things done behind the sence and how one day I can build tool like that of my own.
 So I spend considerable amount of time getting to know tools by doing hands on tutorial.

-For someone who already experience with webpack and babel setup process, they can just ignore everything here and type:
+For someone who is already experience with webpack and babel setup process, they can just ignore everything here and type:

 ```
 npx create-react-app my-app --template typescript